Flank/flank-dashboard/metrics/web/docs/features/public_dashboard/01_public_dashboard.md

 #### FeatureConfig module

 The first important part is adding the ability to track the feature state to change the behavior of our application correspondingly.
 For this purpose, we should implement the new `PublicDashboardFeatureConfigModel` class and make changes to this module.
-The following subsections describes this class in a bit more detail and changes required for feature integration.
+The following subsections describes this class in a bit more detail and changes required for the feature integration.

 ##### PublicDashboardFeatureConfigModel
 > Explain the purpose and responsibility of the class.

 Since we are going to store the public dashboard configuration in the Firestore database and the `FeatureConfigNotifier` manages the application state related to the feature configuration, we should be able to transfer the configuration of the public dashboard feature between different states.
 According to the [Presentation Layer Architecture](https://github.com/Flank/flank-dashboard/blob/master/metrics/web/docs/02_presentation_layer_architecture.md#model) document, to transfer the data between the states, we should use the `model` classes.
 So, for this purpose, we should create a `PublicDashboardFeatureConfigModel` that will be used to transfer the public dashboard feature configuration from the `FeatureConfigNotifier` to any other state in the application.

-##### Module changes
+##### FeatureConfig module changes

 The list of changes this module requires to integrate the public dashboard feature:
-1. Add the `isPublicDashboardFeatureEnabled` boolean field to the `FeatureConfig` model;
+- add the `isPublicDashboardFeatureEnabled` boolean field to the `FeatureConfig` model;
-2. Change the `FeatureConfigData`'s `fromJson()` and `toJson()` methods, so they include handling the new added field;
+- change the `FeatureConfigData`'s `fromJson()` and `toJson()` methods, so they include handling the new added field;
-3. Create the [`PublicDashboardFeatureConfigModel`](#PublicDashboardFeatureConfigModel) and initialize it in the `FeatureConfigNotifier`.
+- create the [`PublicDashboardFeatureConfigModel`](#PublicDashboardFeatureConfigModel) and initialize it in the `FeatureConfigNotifier`.

 Let's review the following class diagram, which describes the relationship between the classes in this module: